bobchen48/IT-Certifications/README.md

 # IT-Certification
-List of obtained IT certifications
+This repoistory stores my list of IT Certifications that I have gained throughout my academic and professional careers